-On average Chorley has moderate deprivation and moderate crime levels, with around 79 crimes per 1,000 residents per year.
+On average Chorley has moderate deprivation and moderate crime levels, with around 54 crimes per 1,000 residents per year.
 Approximately 11.9% of homes in this area are social housing provided by a local council or housing association.
-The average income of residents in Chorley is £44,054 per year.
+The average income per household in Chorley is £49,422 per year.
 There are 72 schools in Chorley: 50 primary (7 Outstanding and 39 Good) and 7 secondary (0 Outstanding and 6 Good).
+Chorley is home to around 117,732 people, with a population density of about 580.6 per km2.

 Adlington & Anderton